What is the Court of Protection?

 The Court of Protection is made up of district, senior, and High Court judges who make final decisions around financial and personal care issues for people who have lost the mental capacity to do so themselves.
 One of the roles of the court is to appoint deputies to those who need them.

-For instance, if your relative develops dementia, as their mental faculties deteriorate it’s likely they’ll eventually need assistance managing their affairs.
-The Court of Protection will then authorise a ‘deputy’ who is legally able to make decisions on their behalf.
+For example, if your relative develops dementia, as they become more ill, it's likely they'll need assistance managing their affairs.
+The Court of Protection will then authorise a ‘deputy’ who is legally able to make welfare decisions on their behalf.

-It’s also possible to appoint multiple deputies.
-As part of your application for multiple deputies (a brother and sister looking after their mother, for example), you must also specify whether it will be a ‘joint deputyship’, in which all deputies unanimously agree on all decisions, or ‘jointly or severally’, allowing decisions to be made by a sole deputy or with others.
+It’s also possible for multiple deputies to be appointed by the court.
+As part of your application for multiple deputies, you must also specify whether it will be a ‘joint deputyship.'
+This is a confirmation that all deputies unanimously agree on all decisions, or ‘jointly or severally’, allowing decisions to be made by a sole deputy or with others.

-You will remain a deputy until the court order is rescinded, changed, or expires.
+You will continue to be a deputy until the court order is rescinded, changed, or expires.

 Property and affairs deputyship

 The most common type of deputyship sees you manage finances when a person who lacks capacity is unable to.
 As a property and affairs deputyship, it’s important not to mix your money with others’.
 You must also ensure that you keep an accurate record of the finances you manage for the other person.

 Government advice suggests that, in this position, ‘you need to have the skills to make financial decisions for someone else.’